Learning to navigate all your emotions in early sobriety is hard.

 There is a reason that distraction tends to be the go-to strategy in early sobriety.

-It’s very common when you first stop drinking to feel overwhelmed by intense emotions.
-Now that you aren’t drowning your sorrows in alcohol, you’re feeling things that you normally don’t allow yourself to feel.
+It’s very common to feel overwhelmed by intense emotions when you first stop drinking.
+Now that you aren’t drowning your sorrows in alcohol, you’re feeling things you normally don’t allow yourself to feel.

 Shame.
 Regret.
 Remorse.